An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Introduction

 \section{Introduction}

-The study of inter-relationship of multiple entities in data is taking a central role in modern science and society.
-In the past few decades, this trend has been largely driven by the rapid deployment of information and measurement technology and the growing availability of virtual connectivity, giving rise to an increasing array of data in the form of networks comprising multiple components that interact.
-Often these interactions are conveniently represented as graphs that exhibit entities as nodes and interactions as edges.
-Biological networks, social networks, financial networks, computer networks, and transportation networks are all examples of this network data deluge.
+The need to examine inter-relationship of multiple entities in data is rapidly growing due to the increasing availability of datasets that can be conveniently represented as networks or graphs.
 This paper concerns a new random graph model for describing networks with directed edges.
-As a motivating example, Figure \ref{fig0} depicts the lawyer friendship data in \cite{lawyernetwork} in which each of 71 lawyers was asked to name their friends: An edge from node $i$ to node $j$ exists if and only if lawyer $i$ indicated in a survey that they socialized with lawyer $j$ outside work.
-While it may seem intuitive to treat friendships as undirected, Figure \ref{fig0} shows that some lawyers have vastly different numbers of incoming and outgoing connections, prompting us to model this friendship network as directed.
-Mathematically, we denote the adjacency matrix of a network as a binary matrix $A \in \R^{n \times n}$, where $n$ is the number of nodes and $A_{ij} = 1$ if $i$ points to $j$ and $0$ otherwise.
-Many network data often come with covariate information.
-For the lawyer dataset, these covariates include a lawyer's status (partner or associate), their gender (man or woman), which of three offices they worked in, the number of years they had spent with the firm, their age, their practice (litigation or corporate) and the law school they had visited (Harvard and Yale, UConn or other).
-The main interest here is to understand how links were formed.
+As a motivating example, Figure \ref{fig0} depicts the lawyer friendship data in \cite{lawyernetwork} in which 71 lawyers were asked to name their friends: An edge from node $i$ to node $j$ exists if and only if lawyer $i$ indicated in a survey that they socialized with lawyer $j$ outside work.
+Mathematically, we denote the adjacency matrix of a network on $n$ nodes as a binary matrix $A \in \R^{n \times n}$, where $n$ is the number of nodes and $A_{ij} = 1$ if $i$ points to $j$ and $0$ otherwise.
+As is common for this type of data, the lawyer data is annotated with contextual information in the form of nodal covariates.
+These covariates include a lawyer's status (partner or associate), their gender (man or woman), which of three offices they worked in, the number of years they had spent with the firm, their age, their practice (litigation or corporate) and the law school they had visited (Harvard and Yale, UConn or other).
+The main interest here is to understand how links were formed, especially the effect of the covariates between pairs of nodes for forming ties.